mshultin/CST276SRS02/README.md

 Project Name(s):

-    - GoFStrategy
+    [x] - GoFStrategy
-    - GoFTemplateMethod
+    [x] - GoFTemplateMethod
-    - DateI18NEnum
+    [] - DateI18NEnum
-    - DateI18N
+    [] - DateI18N

 Purposes:

-    - Learn to implement the canonical GoF Template Method Pattern.
+    [] - Learn to implement the canonical GoF Template Method Pattern.
-    - Learn to implement the canonical GoF Strategy Pattern.
+    [x] - Learn to implement the canonical GoF Strategy Pattern.
-    - Learn to modify code to use the GoF Strategy and/or Template Method Pattern.
+    [] - Learn to modify code to use the GoF Strategy and/or Template Method Pattern.
-    - Learn to choose the correct pattern.
+    [] - Learn to choose the correct pattern.
-    - Practice citations for patterns.
+    [] - Practice citations for patterns.
-    - Learn to document code with UML class diagrams.
+    [] - Learn to document code with UML class diagrams.

 Motivation Scenario: